-7.2 Risk management framework
+7.2 Risk management

-The Group's Enterprise Risk Management Policy (ERM Policy) and Enterprise Risk Management Framework (ERM Framework) integrate with day-to-day business processes.
-Risk management is a key requirement for business managers and leaders.
-The ERM Policy and Framework define risk oversight responsibilities, are reviewed annually by the risk team and approved by the Audit and Risk Committee and the Board.
+Scentre Group's ERM Policy and ERM Framework integrate with day-to-day business processes including in relation to the Trust and Westfield Carindale.
+Risk management accountability is a key requirement for business managers and leaders.
+The ERM Policy and Framework are reviewed annually by the Group's risk team and approved by the Group's Risk and Sustainability Committee and Board.